sleipner01/TimeMaster/docs/git-guidelines.md

 - be marked with a tag

-## branching
+## Branching

 All work shall be done on a seperate branch, "master" shall not be used.
-This ensures a working "master" at all times.
+This helps retaining a working "master"-branch.

 The work done on a branch shall be within the same task/area.
 This means that if we change tasks, we change branches.

-## merge requests
+## Merge requests

 When the work is completed, the branch is to be merged into "master".
 They will be compared, and merge conflicts are to be resolved.